Introduction to Machine Learning: Bayesian factor analysis and Poisson point processes

 \subsection{Non-negative and count variables}

 \paragraph{Poisson factor analysis.} Many variations can be made on the previous construction.
 When the observations are non-negative, for example, an additive Gaussian noise may not be well adapted.
-Alternative models should model the conditional distribution of $X$ given $a$, $b$ and $Y$ as a distribution over non-negative numbers with mean $(a\odot b)^TY$ (for example a gamma distribution with appropriate parameters).
-The posterior sampling generally is more challenging in this case because simple conjugate priors are not always available.
+In such cases, one should model the conditional distribution of $X$ given $a$, $b$ and $Y$ as a distribution over non-negative numbers with mean $(a\odot b)^TY$ (for example a gamma distribution with appropriate parameters).
+However, posterior sampling generally is more challenging with such choices because simple conjugate priors are not always available.

 An important special case is when $X$ is a count variable taking values in the set of non-negative integers.
 In this case (starting with a model without feature selection), modeling $X$ as a Poisson variable with mean $a(1) \pe Y 1 + \cdots + a(p) \pe Y p$ leads to tractable computations, once it is noticed that $X$ can be seen as a sum of random variables $Z^{[1]}, \ldots, Z^{[p]}$ where $Z^{[i]}$ follows a Poisson distribution with parameter $a(i) \pe Y i$.
 This suggests introducing new latent variables $(Z^{[1]}, \ldots, Z^{[p]})$, which are not observed but follow, conditionally to their sum, which is $X$ and is observed, a multinomial distribution with parameters $X, q_1, \ldots, q_p$, with $q_i = a(i) \pe Y i /(\sum_{j=1}^p a(j)\pe Y j)$.